nicolaschotard/stackyter/README.rst

 - ``stackyter.py``.
-In that case, ``stackyter`` will also look for a default configuration file (see above), and for a default configuration called ``default`` in this file.
+In that case, ``stackyter`` will also look for a default configuration file (see above), and for a default configuration called ``default_config`` in this file.
 Thi sdefault must point to the configuration you would like to use by default.
-The previous way of using the ``--config`` option allows you to select an other configuration that you have stored in your default configuration file.

 In principal, your default configuration file must look like that::

   {
-   'default': 'ccin2p3',
+   'default_config': 'ccin2p3',
    'ccin2p3': {
                'host': 'cca7.in2p3.fr',  # or ccjupyter if your ~/.ssh/config if configured 'jupyter': 'lab',